TeoNikolov/wasp-ss-gesgen/README.md

 # Attribution

-When making use of this repository whether it is code or showing example output, please credit our work by including the **repo link** and our **names** in your document.
+When making use of this repository whether it is code or showing example output, please credit our work by including the **repo link** (https://github.com/TeoNikolov/wasp-ss2023-gesgen) and our **names** (Teodor Nikolov, Mihail Tsakov, Taras Kucherenko) in your documents.
 We would greatly appreciate it!

 **ZeroEGGS**